Customize Record Details with Page Layouts

 Maria wants Ursa Major Solar’s salespeople to see this new page layout.
 She’s going to assign it to her sales team’s user profile so when they view Energy Audit records, they’ll see the revised view of the fields and the new related list.
 Let’s get started.

-Click Page Layout Assignment.
+Click Page Layouts, then Page Layout

 You can see the list of profiles and the page layout assigned to each one.